 Similarities Between MHA and MPH Degrees

 MHA and MPH degrees require ample study and real-world experience.
 Both typically take two years to complete and complement clinical experience.
-Perhaps most importantly, both degree programs position graduates to step into leadership roles in healthcare.
+Perhaps most important, both degree programs position graduates to step into leadership roles in healthcare.
 Graduates emerge ready to lead teams, create initiatives, and come up with creative solutions to important issues.

 Differences Between MHA and MPH Degrees

 MHA degrees emphasize leadership and healthcare issues, as well as the systematic application of the principles of organizational behavior, so students can understand professional roles in health services organizations.
 Coursework covers such topics as healthcare economics, healthcare analytics, management in healthcare, and financial management.
-Students commonly take courses on healthcare human resources and organizational behavior, healthcare marketing, health policy and economics, and healthcare analytics.
+Students commonly take courses on healthcare HR and organizational behavior, healthcare marketing, health policy and economics, and healthcare analytics.

 In contrast, the typical core curriculum of an MPH program includes courses in biostatistics, epidemiology, public health policy, management sciences, demography, environmental health, biological sciences, and social and behavioral determinants of health.
 These courses provide graduates with foundational knowledge in public health.